Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Challenges

-Similarly, manufacturers addressed clock-speed limitations by boosting fabric capacity (e.g., logic, memory, and I/O) through cutting-edge techniques that increase transistor density on FPGA chipsets~\cite{agesoffpga}.
-For instance, Xilinx employs 7-nm CMOS process nodes and multiple (2--3) interconnected FPGA dies to multiply the logic available in a chipset~\cite{xilinx-3dssi}.
+Second, manufacturers overcome FPGA clock-speed limitations by boosting fabric capacity (e.g., logic, memory, and I/O) through technologies that increase transistor density on FPGA chipsets~\cite{agesoffpga} and employing multiple, interconnected FPGA dies.
 Middlebox developers can use these additional resources to increase throughput by parallelizing their implementations.

-Unfortunately, scaling up FPGA resources introduces an additional challenge for developers: they need to provide hints to the heuristic-based FPGA design tools to help them find a feasible physical layout for their implementation in the FPGA's fabric.
-Xilinx recommends that developers organize their designs in an hierarchical fashion~\cite{xilinx-hd} and try iteratively compiling (i.e., synthesizing) different designs and layouts until they find one where the heuristic-based approach can satisfy the timing and placement constraints of the FPGA's fabric.
-For large designs typical of middleboxes, each of these compile runs takes multiple hours; therefore development iterations to find a feasible design and layout can take days.
-These layout decisions are especially difficult when the developer needs to expand their logic to cross die boundaries as die interconnects only exist on certain locations.

-Developers are also attracted by the promise of partial reconfiguration---recently termed Dynamic Function Exchange (DFX).
-This feature enables update of only a portion of the FPGA.
-Instead of fully pausing the FPGA functionality during load of bit stream, DFX can help developers reach a feasible implementation by initially crafting a portion of the design as a static part, and adding on incrementally with builds for the configurable regions.
-However, these approaches introduce additional constraints for selection of those configurable regions, the interface to that region, and also ensuring the system remains stable during the partial reconfiguration process.

-The Shire framework significantly reduces the need for developers to consider layout of their hardware design, reducing lengthy development cycles.
-Shire itself only needs to be laid out for a particular FPGA chipset once.
-Developers design and layout their custom hardware accelerators within the partially reconfigurable regions, dedicated for Shire's packet processors.
+In order to put available resources to best use, however, developers must provide hints to the heuristic-based FPGA development toolchain to help it achieve a feasible physical layout in the FPGA's fabric.